Asymptotic methods for stochastic dynamical systems with small non-Gaussian L\'evy noise: Escape probability of a SDE with a Brownian motion and a symmetric -stable L evy motion

 \section{Escape probability of a \textsc{SDE} with a Brownian motion and a symmetric $\alpha$-stable L\'evy motion}

 Let $\{W(t)\}_{t\geq 0}$ be a scalar standard $\cF_t$-adapted Brownian motion, and $L_t^{\alpha}$ a scalar symmetric $\alpha$-stable L\'evy motion with $\alpha \in (0, 2)$ and independent of $W_t$.
-Consider the following scalar stochastic differential equation, with drift $b$, diffusion $\sigma$ and intensity $\e (>0)$ of L\'evy noise, \be\left\{ \right. \ee Assume that the drift $b$ and the diffusion $\sigma(\neq0)$ satisfy the following conditions:
+Consider the following scalar stochastic differential equation, with the drift coefficient $b$, the diffusion coefficient $\sigma$ and intensity $\e (>0)$ of L\'evy noise, \be\left\{ \right. \ee Assume that the drift $b$ and the diffusion $\sigma(\neq0)$ satisfy the following conditions:

 {\bf (H$_b$)} there exists a constant $C_b>0$ such that for $x,y\in\mR$

 {\bf (H$_\sigma$)} there exists a constant $C_\sigma>0$ such that for $x,y\in\mR$